TheDMSGroup/mautic-contact-source/README.md

 Creates API endpoints for receiving contacts from third parties.

+Designed for use by performance marketers who enhance/exchange contacts in mass quantities.
-Can optionally be used in tandem with it's sibling, the [Mautic Contact Client](https://github.com/TheDMSGroup/mautic-contact-client) plugin.
+Can optionally be used in tandem with it's sibling [Mautic Contact Client](https://github.com/TheDMSGroup/mautic-contact-client).

 ## Todo
 - [ ] Campaigns: A whitelist of campaigns can be selected for the third party to post into.